Internet · Sciences, Math, Kinesiology, & Developmental Studies · Mathematics

 The Course Syllabus and/or the Course Calendar may be changed as the term progresses at the discretion of the department and/or instructor.

 Academic dishonesty in any form will not be tolerated.
 Collaboration on homework assignments, tests, or obtaining advance knowledge of content on exams is academic dishonesty.
-Using computer sites or Apps that generate answers for homework, quizzes, or tests is also academic dishonesty.
+Using computer sites, Apps, or calculators that generate answers for homework, quizzes, or tests is also academic dishonesty.
+Any form of academic dishonesty will result in an F in the course.

 Students are expected and required to have read the Student Handbook and to consult appropriate sections of the College Catalog for general academic information.